sayari-analytics/aspnet-identity-mongo/README.md

 AspNet.Identity.Mongo
 =====================

 A mongodb provider for the new ASP.NET Identity framework.
 My aim is to ensure this project is well tested and configurable.
+Forked to add a custom UserLoginInfo that includes BsonIgnoreExtraElements, which enables using this in a mixed environment with AspNetCore code

 ## Usage